groupdocs-comparison-cloud/groupdocs-comparison-cloud-php/README.md

 ## Tests

-To run the unit tests set your AppSID and AppKey in [json.config](tests/GroupDocs/Annotaion/config.json) and execute following commands:
+To run the unit tests set your AppSID and AppKey in [json.config](tests/GroupDocs/Comparison/config.json) and execute following commands:

 ```
-composer install
+php composer.phar install
 ./vendor/bin/phpunit
 ```